 Over France as a whole, Le Pen’s party finished first in 24,869 communes of a total of 34,921 communes.
 That’s 71%!
 Pause for worried reflection.
 Continue reading Small French Euro-Election earthquake.
 Several hurt (some profoundly).
 Few winners.
 An awful lot of losers.

-Could turnout finally exceed a nearly respectable (and record for the Euro-Elections) 50%?
+Could turnout finally exceed a nearly respectable (and record for the Euro-Elections since 1994) 50%?
 Continue reading A near-continent holds its collective breath.
 Actually, something may be happening in France.

 In under two weeks, a deeply-indifferent France will finally arrive at the moment not too many care about.
 The 9th set of Euro-Elections for the little-loved European Parliament.
 Few, excepting those directly involved, ever get really excited by Euro-Elections.
 However, pollsters Ifop-Fiducial say half the electorate declare themselves ‘interested’, with 20% having ‘lots’ of interest.
 Really?
 Maybe ‘academic’ interest?
 Polls consistently tell us that barely 40% … Continue reading It’s Euro-Election time!

 President Macron, last week, wrote a high-flown (only occasionally hyperbolic) appeal, addressed to ‘Citizens of Europe’ Continue reading For anglophones it’s ‘European renewal’.
 For germanophones a ‘Fresh start for Europe’.
 But for the French, Italians and Spanish, nothing less will do than a ‘European Renaissance’!